The-Kirby-Institute/covid19model-wpro/README.md

 For the analysis we made the following key changes to the model and modelling code:

 * We changed the serial interval fit to have a Weibull distribution with mean = 5.5 and sd = 2.9 in line with the generation time distribution reported in [Ferretti et al](https://science.sciencemag.org/content/368/6491/eabb6936).
-* We changed the prior for $\mu$ to have a mean of 2.7 to be more in-line with meta-analyses of R0 estimates (for example see [here](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-020-01597-8)).
+* We changed the prior for `mu` to have a mean of 2.7 to be more in-line with meta-analyses of R0 estimates (for example see [here](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-020-01597-8)).
 * We created a separate script to fetch John Hopkins University data as an alternative to ECDC data.
 ECDC data seems to be lagged by a day for Western Pacific countries.
 * We created a separate results and figures generation script `wpro-results.r` rather than using the base `wpro.r` script.